 - An endless array of apps (myHearing App is a great example)

 - Virtual visits with your hearing care specialist

-Prescription hearing aids are not only more convenient than OTC devices – they are also low-maintenance.
+Prescription hearing aids are not only more convenient than OTC devices – but they are also low-maintenance.
 These advanced devices are made with technology to help your day-to-day quality of life, not just your hearing, meaning you don’t have to worry about them.
-Your hearing aids also come with a hearing aid professional that can answer questions any time, adjust fit, programming, monitoring and more.
+Your hearing aids also come with a hearing aid professional that can answer questions any time, adjust fit, programming, monitoring, and more.

 You don’t have to tailor your life to your hearing aids.
 They are tailored for you, made to fade into the background of your life while bringing the best of your life forward.
 It’s a matter of quality of life over cost.
 Playing with your hearing health isn’t a bargain.